23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 Trolley Tour

-On a trolley tour, costumed guides enlighten visitors on the city’s 270 years of history.
-You’ll have the opportunity to hop on and hop off at 15 stops around the city.
+On an Old Savannah Trolley Tour, costumed guides enlighten visitors on the city’s 270 years of history.
+We found this bus to be a super convenient way to travel around the city, with the opportunity to hop on and hop off at 15 stops.

 Jones Street